-Recently, Finland and Helsinki have achieved high rankings in international ratings in education, living standard and safety.
-While it is indeed a very good place for to live, is it as perfect for expats?
+Finland and Helsinki have achieved high rankings in international ratings in education, living standards, and safety.
+While it is indeed a very good place to live, is it perfect for expats?

 1. About Helsinki, Finland

 It was founded in 1550 on the shore of the Baltic Sea.
-There is Helsinki city (with population 650k) and Helsinki Metropolitan area, which includes satellite cities: Espoo and Vantaa.
+There is Helsinki city (with a population of 650k) and the Helsinki Metropolitan area, which includes satellite cities: Espoo and Vantaa.

-There are about 300 islands on the shoreline, many are connected with bridges.
-There are 8 high-class universities and several technology parts, which brings students and expats.
+There are about 300 islands on the shoreline, and many are connected by bridges.
+There are eight high-class universities and several technology parts, which bring students and expats.

 2. Moving from St. Petersburg to Helsinki

-Arranging the transfer to the office in Helsinki and getting employment residence
+- Arranging the transfer to the office in Helsinki and getting employment residence.

-Applying for a University in Finland and arranging the leave from the one in Russia
+- Applying for a University in Finland and arranging the leave from the one in Russia.

 3. Tips for studying in Finland